mefrem/mefrem.github.io/_pages/about.md

 comments: True
 ---

 I founded _Max Impact_, a coaching practice for high-performing entrepreneurs, executives, and creatives who believe their outer impact is a reflection of their inner world.
-I moved to Austin, TX in 2020 and call this city my home.
+I moved to Austin, TX in 2020 because the city whispered <a href="https://paulgraham.com/cities.html"><i>What makes you happy?</i></a>.
 I've secured venture funding from Peter Thiel, trained gymnastics competitively as an adult, and organized communities—anything from Burning Man theme camps to Based in Austin.

 # **A Life Story in Five Chapters.**